kishankumar77/MyRecursiveCP/README.txt

    RecursCP.pl --srcdir="/tmp/d" --destndir="/tmp/b" --threads="40"

-Default value of threads is 40, it is recommended to input the thread value to  cores count for  more parallelization.
+Default value of threads is 40, it is recommended that threads value option to  be set to maximum cores count, this will create  more parallelization.

 Example  to get cores details  in RHEL machine :
 -bash-4.2$ lscpu  |grep -e '^CPU(s)'